JakobSertcanli04/DataFiltrationProject/README.md

         Ensure you have the SetFitModel locally or download from HuggingFace if internet access is available.
 Update the model path in: model = SetFitModel.from_pretrained("path_to_your_local_model")

+## 6. Get your api key
+        You can get your api key over here: https://dev.elsevier.com/apikey/manage Insert the api key into the apiKey field inside the ScopusData class which lays inside the scopus_data.py file

 ## Running the App

    python main.py